 Apart from asking guest bloggers to write for us, we can also guest blog on other sites looking for content related to our industry and gain more visibility to our target audience groups.

-Hire the best content writers or outsource content:
+11. Hire the best content writers or outsource content

-Content marketing is about creating quality content and it is not possible without good quality writer and editors.
-If it is a start-up or SME not strong enough to hire full-time content people, it is better to hire freelance writers and editors to work for you.
+Content marketing is about creating quality content, which is impossible without good-quality writers and editors.
+If a start-up or SME is not strong enough to hire full-time content people, it is better to hire freelance writers and editors to work for you.
 It also pays to get the support of graphic designers and web designers to supplement your text efforts.
-Using guest bloggers who are experts in a particular area can also reap rich dividends
+Using guest bloggers who are experts in a particular area can also reap rich dividends.

-Just as in any business, getting good feedback from customers and clients are invaluable for success.
-It is better to engage with the clients on a regular basis to get their feedback and make suitable changes in the content required.
+As in any business, getting good feedback from customers and clients is invaluable for success.
+It is better to engage with the clients regularly to get their feedback and make suitable changes in the content required.
 It makes sense to leverage the expertise of the client for industry insights.
-It is possible they are not great content writers, hence somebody should get in touch with them and note their feedback and suggestions.
-It can be through phone, one-to-one meetings, interviews etc.
+They may not be great content writers; hence somebody should contact them and note their feedback and suggestions.
+It can be through phone, one-to-one meetings, interviews, etc.

 Content marketing has been successful in both B2B and B2C marketing but requires different strategies.
-Good content cannot only nurture leads and sales conversion but also help in keeping customers engaged throughout the product lifecycle.
+Good content can nurture leads and sales conversion and help keep customers engaged throughout the product lifecycle.

-Emails and SMS can be utilized to announce new product launches, discount offers, exchange offers, bonus points, reward points, be used for referral marketing whereby the company gives out some incentive for referring friends or acquaintances to subscribe or buy a product.
-This goes on to prove that content marketing can be of immense benefit to the company on a continuing basis.
+Emails and SMS can be utilized to announce new product launches, discount offers, exchange offers, bonus points, and reward points, and be used for referral marketing whereby the company gives out some incentive for referring friends or acquaintances to subscribe or buy a product.
+This goes on to prove that content marketing can be of immense benefit to the company continuingly.

-Unlike a sales pitch or a branding strategy, customers don’t feel compelled to buy but learn, analyze and understand a product before taking the purchase decision.
+Unlike a sales pitch or a branding strategy, customers don’t feel compelled to buy but learn, analyze, and understand a product before purchasing.
 Hence, content is viewed positively by the audience compared to advertising and sales promotional activity.

-The website remains the most visible public face of any organization and hence great care should be taken to create, manage and update content on the site.
-There should be sufficient share buttons of social media in all pages for visitors to share content and widen the reach of the marketing effort.
-Apart from the website which should be mobile friendly with vertical scrolling features, there should be mobile content as net access through mobile is increasing at a rapid pace in many countries.
+The website remains the most visible public face of any organization.
+Hence, great care is necessary to create, manage and update content on the site.
+There should be sufficient share buttons on social media on all pages for visitors to share content and widen the reach of the marketing effort.
+Apart from the website, which should be mobile-friendly with vertical scrolling features, there should be mobile content as net access through mobile is increasing at a rapid pace in many countries.

-According to Neil Patel, altruism should be reflected in your content rather than a sales pitch.
-Reach out to a large audience with help on a variety of issues which will keep the target engaged in your blog or site and enable long-term relationships.
-Therefore, Patel’s QuickSprout blog features several guides to online marketing, SEO, content, blogging and so on.
-This builds credibility for the business promoter in the industry and tremendous brand value for the company.
-For bloggers and writers, it is useful if personal experiences and mistakes are shared, as it immediately builds rapport with the readers as they can learn from your mistakes.
+According to Neil Patel, altruism should reflect in your content rather than a sales pitch.
+Reach out to a large audience with help on various issues, which will keep the target engaged in your blog or site and enable long-term relationships.
+Therefore, Patel’s QuickSprout blog features several guides to online marketing, SEO, content, blogging, etc. This builds credibility for the business promoter in the industry and tremendous brand value for the company.
+For bloggers and writers, sharing personal experiences and mistakes is useful, as it immediately builds rapport with the readers as they can learn from your mistakes.

-The important functions of content have to be kept in mind by the marketer- inform, educate, enlighten, help, entertain and engage.
-It is no easy task to achieve this and hence the growing importance is given to content marketing, social media management, search engine optimization, creating a content strategy, web design, blogging and other ways to reach out to the target audience groups.
+The marketer must keep the important functions of content in mind- inform, educate, enlighten, help, entertain, and engage.
+It is no easy task to achieve this.
+As a result, growing importance is given to content marketing, social media management, search engine optimization, creating a content strategy, web design, blogging, and other ways to reach the target audience groups.